 - Administrator Utility: The Administrator Utility is the interface an administrator uses to activate or deactivate the embedded Security Chip, and to create, archive, and regenerate encryption keys and passphrases.
 In addition, an administrator can use this utility to add users to the security policy provided by Client Security Software. - User Verification Manager (UVM): Client Security Software uses UVM to manage passphrases and other elements to authenticate system users.
 For example, a fingerprint reader can be used by UVM for logon authentication.
-UVM software enables the following features: - UVM client policy protection: UVM software enables an administrator to set the client security policy, which dictates how a client user is authenticated on the system. - UVM system logon protection: UVM software enables an administrator to control computer access through a logon interface.
-UVM protection ensures that only users who are recognized by the security policy are able to access the operating system. - UVM Client Security screen saver protection: UVM software enables users to control access to the computer through a Client Security screen saver interface. - User Configuration Utility: The User Configuration Utility enables a client user to modify security settings, change the UVM passphrase, update key archives, and create backup copies of digital certificates created with the IBM embedded Security Chip.
+UVM software enables the following features: - UVM client policy protection: UVM software enables an administrator to set the client security policy, which dictates how a client user is authenticated on the system. - If policy indicates that fingerprint is required for logon, and the user has no fingerprints registered, he will be given the option to register fingerprints as part of the logon.
+Also, if fingerprint verification is required and there is no scanner attached, UVM will report an error.
+Also, if the Windows password is not registered, or incorrectly registered, with UVM, the user will have the opportunity to provide the correct Windows password as part of the logon. - UVM system logon protection: UVM software enables an administrator to control computer access through a logon interface.
+UVM protection ensures that only users who are recognized by the security policy are able to access the operating system. - UVM Client Security screen saver protection: UVM software enables users to control access to the computer through a Client Security screen saver interface. - Administrator Console: The Client Security Software Administrator Console enables a security administrator to remotely perform administrator-specific tasks. - User Configuration Utility: The User Configuration Utility enables a client user to change the UVM passphrase.
+On Windows 2000 or Windows XP, the User Configuration Utility enables users to change Windows logon passwords to be recognized by UVM and to update key archives.
+A user can also create backup copies of digital certificates created with the IBM embedded Security Chip.